-Wind speed and direction will be monitored using a temporary meteorological station set near the Landfill.
+Wind speed and direction will be monitored using data from an on-Site meteorological station located near the North Corrective Action Management Unit.
 The data will be transmitted to FDS directly via telemetry.
 This data will be integrated with the FDS monitoring system to provide Stop Work Level notifications to both field and management personnel on a real time basis as well as provide real time access to the current wind direction.